rails/rails/guides/source/active_record_callbacks.md

 ### Registering Callbacks to Fire on Lifecycle Events

-Callbacks can also be registered to only fire on certain life cycle events, this allows complete control over when and in what context your callbacks are triggered.
+Callbacks can also be registered to only fire on certain life cycle events, this can be done using the `:on` option and allows complete control over when and in what context your callbacks are triggered.

 ```ruby
 class User < ApplicationRecord